Beit Hanina

 Beit Hanina is divided by the Israeli West Bank barrier into Al-Jadida (the new village), which is located within the Israeli Jerusalem municipality and includes the vast majority of the built-up area, and Al-Balad (the old village), which lies outside the municipality.
 The total area of Beit Hanina is 16.3 sq. kilometers (6.3 sq. miles) or 16,284 dunams, of which 2,775 are built up.

-In 2007, Beit Hanina had a population of over 27,000, including 26,762 Jerusalem residents in the new village and 1,072 under PNA administration.
+In 2007, Beit Hanina had a population of over 27,000, including 26,762 Jerusalem residents in the new village and 1,107 under PNA administration.

 Etymology

-Literally, Beit Hanina means "House of Hanina," suggesting that it is named after a person, possibly a woman.
-Some scholars say that "Hanina" is derived from the Assyrian "Han-nina" which means "the one who deserves pity" (hanan).
-It could also be derived from the word hana meaning "camped."
+Beit Hanina means "House of Hanina," suggesting that it is named after a person, possibly a woman.
+Writing in the middle of the 20th century, Palestinian educator Mustafa al-Dabbagh derived the name from the Assyrian "Han-nina", which he interpreted as meaning "the one who deserves pity" (hanan).
+A more modern, comparative linguistic analysis derives the name from the Aramaic personal name Ḥnyn’, meaning "the merciful".

 Archeology

 In June 2013, Israel Antiquities Authority unearthed an 1800-year-old Roman road in Beit Hanina.
 The Jerusalem Post wrote about this discovery: "According to the Antiquities Authority, the 8-meter-wide road, which dates back to the Roman Empire, led from Jaffa to Jerusalem and was built with large flat stones and curbstones to create a surface that was comfortable for walking.
 Some of the stones were highly polished, indicating heavy pedestrian use, the authority added."